Ngk03/AnyPPG/README.md

 </div>

-AnyPPG is a **photoplethysmography (PPG) foundation model** pretrained on **over 100,000 hours** of synchronized PPG-ECG recordings from **58,796 subjects**.
+AnyPPG is a **photoplethysmography (PPG) foundation model** pretrained on **over 100,000 hours** of synchronized PPG-ECG recordings from **58,796 subjects** through a CLIP-style contrastive alignment framework.

-We evaluate it across a diverse set of downstream tasks, including conventional physiological analysis on six public datasets (e.g., heart rate estimation, atrial fibrillation detection) and broader ICD-10 disease diagnosis (chapter I-XV) on the MC-MED dataset, where it achieves an AUROC above 0.70 in 137 diseases.
+AnyPPG demonstrates strong performance across a diverse range of downstream tasks, including conventional physiological analyses on six public datasets (e.g., heart rate estimation and atrial fibrillation detection) and large-scale ICD-10 disease diagnosis (chapters I-XV) on the MC-MED dataset, achieving an AUROC above 0.70 in 137 diseases (e.g., Parkinson's disease and chronic kidney disease).

 ---